Secure Clinical Email: Terms and Conditions

 3.4 Information Security

-Pharmacists log on to a secure web portal to create secure emails.
-The pharmacist’s browser uses HTTPS, to make a secure connection to the web portal.
-The secure email servers are based in the Mater Hospital data centre in Ireland and utilise firewalls and anti malware services.
+Users log on to a secure web portal to create secure emails.
+The browser uses HTTPS, to make a secure connection to the web portal.
+The secure email servers are based in the Mater Hospital data centre and utilise firewalls and anti malware services.
 The disks are encrypted using Microsoft BitLocker.
 Connections between the secure email service and health agencies are secured using Transport Layer Security (TLS).
-There is built in redundancy in the Mater Hospital data centre and a fall over to a second Disaster Recovery data centre in a separate site in the Mater Hospital if required.
+There is built in redundancy in the Mater Hospital data centre and a fall over to a second Disaster Recovery data centre in a separate site in the Mater Hospital.
 In line with medical records data retention policy the service will store secure clinical email messages for 8 years.

 I confirm I have read the Terms of Service, Acceptable Use Policy and Data Protection Policy.
 I accept these terms and conditions.